 - 3. Search for available wireless networks. - 4.
-In the opened Wireless Network Connection window, select the wireless network DIR-300 and click the Connect button.
+In the opened Wireless Network Connection window, select the wireless network DIR-825 (for operating in the 2.4GHz band) or DIR-825-5G (for operating in the 5GHz band) and click the Connect button.